-4.0 RESULTS
+3.0 RESULTS

-Table 1 showed a statistically significant decrease in locomotor activity at the highest dose of 1600 mg/kg; there was significant decrease in frequency of line crossing and decrease in urination but no significant changes in frequency of defecation.
+Table 1 showed a statistically significant decrease in locomotor activity at the highest dose of 1600 mg/kg.
+There was significant decrease in frequency of line crossing and decrease in urination but no significant changes in frequency of defecation.
 Table 2 demonstrates a statistically significant increase in head dip, particularly at a dosage of 1600 mg/kg, when compared to the control group.
 Similarly, the group treated with Diazepam, a standard anxiolytic drug, also demonstrated a significant increase in exploratory activity, indicating its anxiolytic effects.

 In the rotarod experiment, there was no statistically significant increase in the number of falls within 5 minutes after treatment with the ethanol extract of Withania somnifera.
 This suggests that the extract does not possess muscle relaxant properties.
 In contrast, the groups treated with Diazepam exhibited an increase in the number of falls compared to the control group (see Table 3).
 The groups treated with the extract demonstrated a significant anticonvulsant effect in this model.
 The administration of WS at doses ranging from 400 to 1600 mg/kg resulted in a marked dose-dependent delay in the onset of clonic convulsions (p < 0.05) and tonic convulsions in rat.
 The extract significantly reduced the duration of clonic (p < 0.05) and tonic (p < 0.05) convulsions, as shown in Table 4.
 Diazepam (1.0 mg/kg), a reference anticonvulsant, exhibited similar effects to the extract by increasing the latencies before clonic and tonic convulsions, while also decreasing the duration of the convulsions.